AbhinavMadahar/thesis/proposal/outline.md

       - (Gabriel et al, 2021)
         - TODO: fill
     - Proposition to find better ways to use NLE to do commonsense reasoning
+  - Using pre-trained language models as neural knowledge bases (twenty sentences)
+    - TODO: fill from (Lin et al, 2020)
   - Methods (one page) (fifteen sentences)
+    - Datasets
+      - NumerSense
+        - TODO: fill from (Lin et al, 2020)
-  - TODO: add forty sentences, ideally by adding another avenue through which we can potentially achieve commonsense reasoning
+  - TODO: add twenty sentences, ideally by adding another avenue through which we can potentially achieve commonsense reasoning
 - Finding better ways to apply commonsense reasoning to downstream tasks (five pages; one-hundred seventy-five sentences)
   - Explain that this is an example of branch work (five sentences)
   - Methods (ten sentences)